Books Like Project Hail Mary — 7 Sci-Fi Reads You'll Love

 Adrian Tchaikovsky • 2015

 One of the best first-contact novels ever written.
 Humanity races to find a new home while a civilization of uplifted spiders evolves on a distant planet.
 The alien viewpoint — written from inside a completely non-human intelligence — delivers the same wonder and emotional weight as PHM's central relationship.
+This is the pick for readers who most loved Rocky: the experience of watching two kinds of minds work out how to understand each other, across a cognitive gulf that makes communication itself the achievement.

 Recursion book cover